octoxalis/contextual-css/README.md

 ## File format

-By convention, the **Contextual-CSS** file have a double extension: `.context.html` (even if the file format is not fully compliant with an HTML grammar).
+By convention, the **Contextual-CSS** file has a double extension: `.context.html` (even if the file format is not fully compliant with an HTML grammar).
 After processing, this extension is replaced by the usual `.css` one.<br/>
 In the tutorial, the name of each file is the root tag of the file.

 As to improve code reading, an 8-spaces indentation between the opening tag and its declarations is used.